mbellehumeur/SlicerCast/README.md

 Cast is an offshoot of FHIRcast (<https://fhircast.hl7.org/>).
 FHIRcast is the standard replacing Epic’s file drop interface for integration with PACS and reporting systems.
 It provides a secure messaging infrastructure using a hub with websocket subscriptions.

-Cast differs to FHIRcast in it's goals and features but you can use the python client in this extension to interface to FHIRcast hubs, for example, NodeOnFHIR, Medplum and Agfa (at connectathon).

-### Goal

 Cast is focused on desktop integration of healthcare applications.
 It is not restricted to a specific data format.
-Cast is also not restricted to a specific authentication and authorization mechanism; it expects that apps will authenticate with the customer's system.
+Cast is also not restricted to a specific authentication and authorization mechanism.

+Cast differs to FHIRcast but you can use the python client in this extension to interface to FHIRcast hubs, for example, NodeOnFHIR, Medplum and Agfa (at connectathon).

 ### Description

-#### In addition to distributing FHIRcast events, the cast hub allows the following:
+In addition to distributing FHIRcast events, the Cast allows the following:

- - Request data from applications such as worklist context, report content, DICOM instance, DICOM tag, JPEG/PNG screenshots, scene views, etc.
+ - Request data from applications such as worklist context, report content, DICOM instance, DICOM metadata, JPEG/PNG screenshots, scene views, etc.

- - Support for binary files transfer; therefore payloads other than FHIR/JSON, such as DICOM, PNG, NIFTi, openEHR, OpenIGTLink.
+ - Support for binary files transfer; therefore payloads other than FHIR/JSON, such as DICOM, PNG, NIFTi,ect.
+For DICOM files, the metadata provided in the transfer message allows the resource server to filter out DICOM instances that do not match their requirement.

  - Group topics for multi-user workflows, such as tumor boards or interventional procedures.